Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/RepresentativeResearchGroups.md

 # Representative Research Groups for Parallel and Distributed Evolutionary Computation (PDEC)

-## Dario Izzo from Advanced Concepts Team, European Space Research and Technology Center and Francesco Biscani, Max Planck Institute for Astronomy
+## Dario Izzo from European Space Research and Technology Center and Francesco Biscani from Max Planck Institute for Astronomy

 * Biscani, F. and Izzo, D., 2020.
 A parallel global multiobjective framework for optimization: pagmo.
 Journal of Open Source Software, 5(53), p.2338.